Five tower blocks at Queens Park Flats. Photo: Juliette Gregson

 Queens Park Flats

-The site of Queens Park Flats in Layton, Blackpool, has been transformed through redevelopment with new homes.
+The site of the former Queens Park Flats in Layton, Blackpool, is now transformed by redevelopment with new homes.
 It was once the site of the only high rise tower blocks on the Blackpool skyline.

 New Homes at Queens Park

-In 2011, the decision was made to demolish the notorious Queens Park estate to make way for a new, attractive safe neighbourhood.
+In 2011 the decision was made to demolish the notorious Queens Park estate.
+Doing so would make way for a new, attractive safe neighbourhood.

 The £22 Million transformation is now complete.
-It’s changed an area blighted with anti- social behaviour and a high turnover of residents to a vibrant new neighbourhood.
+An area once blighted with anti- social behaviour and a high turnover of residents is now a vibrant new neighbourhood.

 Not a pleasant place to live…